phib0/ApiRED/Syntax.md

 # Syntax

-> This language works with indention after function definition, if, etc. (Just like Python).
+> This language works with indention after function definition, `if`, etc. (Just like Python).

 ## Functions